I THINK SOMETIMES

 Framework

-The framework or static site generator that we are going to be using for this tutorial is Nuxt.js 2.
+The framework or static site generator that we are going to be using for this tutorial is Nuxt 3.
 This framework will handle the generation of the static files that we will be hosting for our website.

 You can explore different options and create your own Jamstack with your preferred framework with this website.